dafny-lang/rfcs/0005-ordered-quantification.md

 the necessary interface.
 This is also likely the best way to provide a better user experience for looping or quantifying over the values produced by an `iterator` type.

+## Range expressions

+This would interpret the existing `i..j` syntax, currently only usable in sequence or array indexing expressions such as `s[i..j]`, as an alternate option for expressing the sequence value `[i, i + 1, ..., j - 1]`.
+To avoid actually materializing these values, range expressions would be implemented in the runtimes as a special case `RangeSequence` type, similar to the existing lazily-evaluated `ConcatSequence` datatype in the C# and Java runtimes.
+This would allow us to deprecate sequence constructions in favour of sequence comprehensions, as any construction `seq(size, f)` could be rewritten as `seq i <- 0..size :: f(i)`.

+## Ordered infinite collections

+A quantifier variable domain only specifies the ordering of bindings and not necessarily how they are enumerated.
+Just as a set comprehension like `set x: object | x in S1 && P(x)` may be enumerable even though the set of allocated objects are not, we could introduce a variation of `iset` to represent partially-ordered sets, so that `seq x <- objectsOrderedByFoo | x in S1 && P(x)` could provide a deterministically-ordered equivalent.

 ## Unicode strings

 As I have previously ranted about in https://github.com/dafny-lang/dafny/issues/413, the Dafny `string` type is currently an alias